sysrich/rootco.de-web/_posts/2017-11-16-hackweek-2017-conclusion.md

 As I played around with apps I got the feeling more and more that applications needed much tinkering and tuning to be able to fully support the Flatpak-way of doing things, and I think that is going to hold the Flatpak ecosystem back, unless tools like gnome-builder somehow become the predominant tooling for application development on Linux.

+I was also dreadfully dissapointed with the performance, with applications taking significantly longer to load on my GPD Pocket compared to the same app provided by openSUSE Tumbleweeds rpms.
+On faster machines I didn't notice, but it really put a dent in my idea of using Flatpaks for 'netbook' style usecases.

 So I see the potential there, but at the moment I'm left feeling it will be unrealised potential.

-With all that said, I'd like to extend a huge thank you to the folks in #flathub IRC on Freenode.
+With all that said, I'd like to extend a huge thank you to the folks in #flatpak IRC on Freenode.
 They were very friendly, a huge help, and I do believe they will work hard to address these problems I bumped into.
-Who knows, I may even help them out, they certainly are a nice enough bunch that I feel obligated to do so even if I decide not to follow up on this concept of a "Kubic Desktop".
+Who knows, I may even help them out, they certainly are a nice enough bunch that I feel obligated to do so no matter what happens to the "Kubic Desktop".

 # Next Steps